Ana9me/Pharmaceutical-Sales-Analysis/README.md

 5. Quantity of Each Category Sold Hourly - quantity of each drug sold on hourly basis
 6. Quaterly vs Total Monthly Sales by Category - comparing quarterly sales and total monthly sales of each drug category

+## Results
+Take a detailed look at the dashboard to infer the results of the analysis.

+### Link to Live Dashboard